yasirshah-analyst/south-electronics-quality-analysis/Readme.md

 ---

 ## 📖 The Data Story

 ### 📌 What happened?
 South region's Electronics category has a **93.5% return rate** and **2.5/5 average customer satisfaction** — compared to a **0% return rate** and **4.2+ satisfaction** in every other region-category combination in the company.
+Approximately **$28,134 in revenue (94.4% of the category's South revenue)** is tied to returned orders.

-### 📌 Why did it happen?
+### 📌 Where is it located? (established directly by the data)
-The problem is isolated to three specific South stores (S002, S003, S004) and only their **Electronics** transactions.
-The same stores' Furniture and Office Supplies orders perform normally, ruling out a store-wide operational issue.
+The problem is isolated to three specific South stores (S002, S003, S004) and only their **Electronics** transactions — the same stores' Furniture and Office Supplies orders perform normally, ruling out a store-wide operational issue.
+It is also **not** explained by:
+- **A single bad product** — every Electronics product shows an elevated return rate (86.7%–96.7%)
+- **Discounting alone** — even low-discount orders sit at 75%, far above the healthy baseline
+- **Purchase channel or buying behavior** — West is more online-skewed than South (96% vs 73%) yet shows 0% returns
+### 📌 Why is it happening? (hypothesis, not yet confirmed)
+The pattern — uniformly elevated across all products, worsening over time, unrelated to channel or discount level, confined to specific stores — is most consistent with a **fulfillment, handling, or storage issue specific to these three stores' Electronics operations**, rather than a single defective product or a broader customer-behavior pattern. **This dataset has no return-reason or feedback text field, so this remains the leading hypothesis, not a confirmed cause** — see Recommendations below for what would be needed to confirm it.

 ### 📌 Why does it matter?
-This isn't a recent trend to monitor — it's been present all year, hidden inside otherwise-healthy company-wide averages.
-Left unaddressed, it represents ongoing lost revenue (near-total refund rate on Electronics), wasted inventory, and reputational damage in a category customers won't trust again.
+This isn't a stable, ongoing issue to monitor calmly — it's **worsening**: return rate rose from **84.2% in H1 2025 to 100.0% in H2 2025**.
+Left unaddressed, it represents ~$28K in exposed revenue in this region alone, wasted inventory, and reputational damage in a category customers won't trust again.

 ### 📌 What should we do next?

 🎯 **Regional Director** — *"Is this hurting our overall South region results?"*
 → Not at a region-wide level — Furniture and Office Supplies in South remain healthy.
-The exposure is fully contained to Electronics.
+The exposure is fully contained to Electronics, but it's trending toward total failure in that category (100% return rate as of H2 2025).

 🎯 **Store Manager (S002/S003/S004)** — *"What's actually happening?"*
-→ A near-total return rate specifically on Electronics products, all year — this points to a supplier, fulfillment, or product-quality issue with the Electronics line at these three locations specifically, not a demand or pricing problem.
+→ Every Electronics product is affected equally, ruling out one bad item.
+The pattern points to something in how Electronics is stored, handled, or fulfilled at these three locations specifically — worth a physical audit of receiving/storage conditions before looking anywhere else.

 🎯 **Electronics Category Manager** — *"What should we do about it?"*
-→ This is not an emerging trend to watch — it's an existing, severe problem requiring immediate action: audit the Electronics supply chain feeding these three South stores now.
+→ Two actions: (1) begin capturing a return-reason code at point-of-return immediately — this is the single missing piece of data that would convert this from a hypothesis into a confirmed cause, and (2) audit fulfillment/handling at S002, S003, and S004 now, given the trend is worsening, not stable.

 ---

+## ✅ Recommendations

+- **Start recording return reasons** whenever a product is returned.
+This will help identify the exact cause of returns instead of relying on assumptions.

+- **Inspect Electronics operations at stores S002, S003, and S004**, including storage, handling, and delivery processes, since the return problem affects all products and is getting worse over time.

+- **Focus on store operations first** rather than supplier quality.
+Because all Electronics products are affected similarly, the issue is more likely related to handling, storage, or fulfillment processes than to a defect from a single supplier.

+- **Repeat the analysis after collecting return-reason data** to confirm the true root cause and support more targeted corrective actions.

 ## 🛠️ Tools Used
 - PostgreSQL (data modeling, cleaning, analysis)